KrishokBondhu: A Retrieval-Augmented Voice-Based Agricultural Advisory Call Center for Bengali Farmers: Abstract

 \section{Abstract}

 In Bangladesh, many farmers continue to face challenges in accessing timely, expert-level agricultural guidance.
 This paper presents KrishokBondhu, a voice-enabled, call-centre–integrated advisory platform built on a Retrieval-Augmented Generation (RAG) framework, designed specifically for Bengali-speaking farmers.
-The system aggregates authoritative agricultural handbooks, extension manuals, and NGO publications; applies Optical Character Recognition (OCR) and document-parsing pipelines to digitize and structure the content; and indexes this corpus in a vector database for efficient semantic retrieval.
+The system brings together authoritative agricultural handbooks, extension manuals, and NGO publications, processes them through an OCR-based pipeline to convert diverse documents into structured digital text, and indexes the curated content in a vector database to support efficient semantic retrieval.
 Through a simple phone-based interface, farmers can call the system to receive real-time, context-aware advice: speech-to-text converts the Bengali query, the RAG module retrieves relevant content, a large language model (Gemma 3-4B) generates a context-grounded response, and text-to-speech delivers the answer in natural spoken Bengali.
 In a pilot evaluation, KrishokBondhu produced high-quality responses for 72.7\% of diverse agricultural queries covering crop management, disease control, and cultivation practices.
-Compared to the KisanQRS benchmark, the system achieved a composite score of 4.53 (vs. 3.13) on a 5-point scale—a 44.7\% improvement—with especially large gains in contextual richness (+367\%) and completeness (+100.4\%), while maintaining comparable relevance and technical specificity.
+Compared to the KisanQRS benchmark, the system achieved a composite score of 4.53 (vs. 3.13) on a 5-point scale with a 44.7\% improvement with especially large gains in contextual richness (+367\%) and completeness (+100.4\%), while maintaining comparable relevance and technical specificity.
 Semantic-similarity analysis further revealed a strong correlation between retrieved context and answer quality, emphasizing the importance of grounding generative responses in curated documentation.
 KrishokBondhu demonstrates the feasibility of integrating call-centre accessibility, multilingual voice interaction, and modern RAG techniques to deliver expert-level agricultural guidance to remote Bangladeshi farmers, paving the way toward a fully AI-driven agricultural advisory ecosystem.